Access and inclusivity at mzf

 Milwaukee Zine Fest happens on the second floor which is accessible by stairs [with a handrail] plus two elevators: one freight, and one standard-sized.
 (Library staff will be happy to assist you in finding and accessing one or the other: please feel free to ask.)

 The stairs to use are the centrally located ones at the library’s heart, after you come through security.
 (If you enter through the front door on Wisconsin, don’t use the stairs in the rotunda/lobby: they won’t get cha to the right place!)
 A map of the central branch can be found here.
 Zine Fest happens in and around the Krug Rare Books Room noted on floor two.

 * Unlike previous years ALL events, vendors, discussions, workshops and Zine Fest activities will be held on this second level (no more going back and forth between floors)!

 restrooms at zine fest

-* Per our safe-space policy we ask that everyone in attendance treat one another with respect: that respect extends to the bathrooms.
-Please alert us to any issues.
+Please be aware that these are public facilities and library patrons are used to one being a “men’s” room and one being a “women’s” room.
+Per our safer space policy we simply ask that everyone in attendance treat one another with respect: that respect extends to the bathrooms.

 other notes regarding access/inclusion